-This piece does three things with two bundled datasets: puts 2026’s extremes — top and bottom — against every full-season finish since 2021, checks whether the league’s middle really is as crowded as it feels, and is honest about the one methodological catch (a 94-game pace is not a 162-game achievement).
+This piece does three things with two bundled datasets: puts 2026’s extremes — top and bottom — against every full-season finish since 2021, checks whether the league’s middle really is as crowded as it feels, and owns the methodological catch that the July version flagged and August then demonstrated (a mid-season pace is not a 162-game achievement).

 | Team | RD/game | Raw | Status |